-I used to watch him making shoes and that’s how I learnt first hand about shoe making in terms of designing.
+I used to watch him making shoes and that’s how I learnt first hand about shoemaking in terms of designing.
 I didn’t go to design or fashion college, my uncle taught me everything.
 I studied business management at university and then worked in the City (banking, tech and professional services hub in London) and used to see a lot of professional women struggling in their high heels every day.
 That made me think it would be great if I could design shoes that save women from experiencing pain when wearing heels.
 Nowadays, one of my biggest client groups is businesswomen – we sell a lot to them.
-So that’s how Lucy Choi came about, I wanted to make shoes which women could wear day to night.
+So that’s how Lucy Choi came about, I wanted to make shoes that women could wear day to night.
 For example, a woman can wear heels to work, but they would also look glamorous enough for drinks or a party afterwards.
-A lot of women working in the City have to go to a lot of meetings during the day but then also attend networking and corporate events in the evening, so I designed shoes which can be stylish with a professional outfit, but also feel comfortable and empowering.
+A lot of women working in the City have to go to a lot of meetings during the day but then also attend networking and corporate events in the evening, so I designed shoes that can be stylish with a professional outfit, but also feel comfortable and empowering.
 Heels give women confidence and height (I can’t agree more).

 Why did you choose to do it the hard way instead of joining the Jimmy Choo company?

 I thought that I would never be respected.
 I always like to do things the hard way and to learn myself.
 Plus, it had been my plan B – in case my first plan didn’t work out – but I do prefer doing it myself and seeing where I can get.
 I like to challenge myself.
-Of course it would have been much easier to just join Jimmy Choo – my uncle asked me numerous times: “Why are you working for someone else and not for me?”
+Of course, it would have been much easier to just join Jimmy Choo – my uncle asked me numerous times: “Why are you working for someone else and not for me?”
 However, I wanted to prove myself and think outside the box.

 Who are your biggest supporters?

-My husband, he is my core, without him I wouldn’t be able to do it.
-He helps looking after the kids when i do private in-store events for clients or have to travel to the factories.
+My husband, is my core, without him I wouldn’t be able to do it.
+He helps to look after the kids when I do private in-store events for clients or have to travel to the factories.
 Of course, my uncle, when he travels back to the UK the first thing he does is to come to say hi and show support for my business.
-My whole family is very supportive as it is hard and has got harder since I had children because now I always have to think what’s more important and, of course, I put my kids first.
+My whole family is very supportive as it is hard and has got harder since I had children because now I always have to think about what’s more important and, of course, I put my kids first.
 Last year, 2016, was very tough for me as I gave birth to my son, Harrison, in February and at the same time I was launching the new collections.
 It is difficult to balance work and life – I call it ‘juggle struggle’ – but I think it keeps me energised and motivated.
 Plus, I love what I do.
 The passion for my work is burning inside and, no matter what, I keep going.
-Finally, it is Important to have the right team, people who feel passionate about a brand as well.
+Finally, it is important to have the right team, people who feel passionate about a brand as well.
 I am lucky to have great people working for me and sharing my love for the company.